Rob-bie/ElixirPlusReddit/README.md

 ##### Streaming

 Unlike pagination, streaming is simply requesting the *same* data indefinitely on an interval.
-Remember the first example we did in introduction section where we got collected a little bit of data about ourselves by calling `Identity.self_data`?
+Remember the first example we did in there introduction section where we got collected a little bit of data about ourselves by calling `Identity.self_data`?
 The response structure has a field called `has_mail` which lets us know if we have some form of mail.
 This includes username mentions, comment and submission replies, messages and so forth.
 Now what if we write a bot where it's critical to respond to mail and we need to periodically check for mail?
 Well let's just take care of that, luckily that's built in.